Explanation of Course Numbers

 Details of the major physiological systems: cardiovascular, respiratory, muscular, and neural systems.
 Integration and regulation of physiological systems to physiological demands and pathological changes in metabolic disorders.

 EXNS 8108.
-Laboratory Techniques in Human Physiology and Nutrition.
-3 Credits.
+Laboratory Techniques in Human Physiology.
+2 Credits.

 Introduction of lab techniques in human measurement and the scientific theory underlying their application.
 Focus on assessment of diet, body composition, calorimetry, cardiovascular homeostasis, muscular strength and endurance in human assessment.
-Prerequisites: EXNS 6202 or PUBH 6619 or with permission of the instructor.
+Prerequisites: EXNS 6202 or with the permission of the instructor, students in MS and MPH programs must have the instructor's permission before enrolling, instructor will consider waiving Prerequisites for students upon request and review of completed coursework.

 EXNS 8199.
 Doctoral Topics.
 3 Credits.